pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 acontecem
 repetidamente.

-Item.
 1.3.
 Presente Simples na Negativa

 A forma negativa é feita de forma diferente quando se trata dos verbos To Be (ser, estar) e There
 Be (haver, existir) e dos demais verbos.
 Pois aqueles não precisam da ajuda de auxiliares.

-Item.
 1.3.1.
 Com os verbos To Be e There Be

 Para fazer a negativa com os verbos to be (ser, estar) e there be (existir, haver) é só colocar o